ashishonmobile/cakephp3_adminlte_2/README.md

 Download libraries from below command.
  >php composer.phar update

- >php composer.phar instal (this will create missing app.php file, logs and tmp folders)
+ >php composer.phar install (this will create missing app.php file, logs and tmp folders)

 Create a database in mysql, You can give any name to it.